-You have found 119 entries after clicking on the MORE information link in a matrix cell.
+You have found 119 entries after clicking on a search link (usually the MORE information link) in a matrix cell.
 Starting with analyses of the most recently published documents, the list shows in orange the type of entry, year the original document was published (or if one of our own documents, the year last updated), and the type of file you will download when you click on the title.
 In blue is the document’s title followed by a brief description.

 Click blue titles to view full text in a new window